Professor Gavin Phillipson

 Research interests

-- Hate Speech, Comparative Free Speech Law
+- Hate Speech, Comparative Free Speech Law; regulation of social media platforms;

 - The Human Rights Act esp judicial deference; horizontal effect.
-Plans for a British Bill of Rights.

 - Anti-terrorism law and human rights